vicha-w/plot_harmonizer/README.md

 - `mainratio`: Make ratio plot as main plot, with y-axis as percentage.
 Default is `False`
 - `ratio`: Add ratio plot at the bottom of main plot.
 Default is `False`
 - `ratiorange`: Range of ratio plot.
 Default is `[0, 2]`
+- `totalerrname`: Name of total error to be displayed in the plot.
+Default is `"Postfit unc."`
 - `xrange`: Range of x-axis.
 Must be a list with two numbers.
 Default is `None`
 - `yrange`: Range of main y-axis _before allocating whitespace, as in `whitespace` option_.
 Default is `None`
 - `logy`: Set log scale on y-axis.
 Default is `False`